hughfitzgerald/cc-rentals/docs/notes/fixing-event-flow.md

     * Map

 1. Make mapFilter a state again.
-2. Write a useEffect() for RentalFilters that depends on the filter values and make this calculate the mapFilter and set it.
+2. Make RentalFilters change the states (including via calling runFilters) but don't run any other functions like calculateStats or filterPopups.
+3. Make runFilters change mapFilter but not run the filtering.
-3. Write a useEffect() for mapContext that depends on mapFilter and runs the filtering (and calculates stats?)
+3. Write a useEffect() for mapContext that depends on mapFilter and runs the filtering
 4. Write a useEffect() for mapContext that depends on mapFilter and unreg and calculates the stats...
-USE querySourceFeatures!!!
+5. change it so it USES querySourceFeatures!!!